-Validated platform: Seres pioneered the development and FDA approval of VOWST as the first-ever oral live microbiome therapeutic to prevent the recurrence of C. difficile infection in adults sustained clinical response rate (C. diff. recurrence, at up to 8 weeks)
+Validated platform: Seres pioneered the development and FDA approval of VOWST as the first-ever oral live microbiome therapeutic

+FDA approved (April 2023) to prevent the recurrence of C. difficile infection in adults sustained clinical response rate (C. diff. recurrence, at up to 8 weeks)